R6 Class for processing a catchment to make a Dynamic TOPMODEL

 Details

 The class_layer is used to define the HRUs.
-Flow between HRUs is based on the distance to a channel.
-For each HRU the shortest distance to a channel is computed.
-Flow from a HRU can only go to a HRU with a lower shortest distance to the channel.
-Flow from a HRU can occur from any raster cell within the HRU whose distance to the channel is within dist_delta of the shortest distance within the HRU.
+Flow between HRUs is based on the ordering of the catchment (see the compute_band method).
+Flow from a HRU can only go to a HRU with a lower band.
 Setting the sf_opt and sz_opt options ensures the model is set up with the correct parameters present.
 The rain_layer (pet_layer) can contain the numeric id values of different rainfall (pet) series.
 If the value of rain_layer (pet_layer) is not NULL the weights used to compute an averaged input value for each HRU are computed, otherwise an input table for the models generated with the value "missing" used in place of the series name.

 Method get_version()